Credit history - the Irish Credit Bureau

 Access to your records

-Under the Data Protection Acts 1988 and 2003 (pdf), you are entitled to inspect your credit record.
+Under the Data Protection Act 2018, you are entitled to inspect your credit record.
 If the information stored about you is incorrect, you are entitled to have it amended and, in certain circumstances, you may also have the right to have it removed from your file.
 If you wish to have inaccurate information on your credit record amended, contact the lender concerned and ask them to forward the correct information to the ICB.
 The ICB cannot change the information unless asked to do so by the relevant lender.

-If your request for access to your personal credit information is ignored or your request for a correction of inaccurate information is refused, you can complain to the Data Protection Commissioner, who has legal powers to ensure that your rights are protected.
+If your request for access to your personal credit information is ignored or your request for a correction of inaccurate information is refused, you can complain to the Data Protection Commission, which has legal powers to ensure that your rights are protected.